NrupParikh/KtorKMM/README.md

 - Simple REST API With Ktor and show data in  Android App
 - I used IntelliJ IDEA 2022.2.2 (Edu) for development
+- Getting random Rabbit information in Json format
+- Images are stored in the application itself

+### Plugins added are
+- **Monitoring**
+  - CallLogging : tor provides the capability to log application events using SLF4J library.
+- **Routing**
+  - Routing is the core Ktor plugin for handling incoming requests in a server application.

+- **Serialization**
+  - kotlinx.serialization : We use this.
+  - Gson
+  - Jackson

 ### API Calling